9 Principles of Mobile App Design

 Principle 5: Have brand image consistency

-The buttons, input fields, and other elements of your application should be based on your brand image.
+The buttons, input fields, and other elements of your application should be based on your brand image, so you need to have it consistent.

 Have navigation consistency